prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MetricRelabelings configures the relabeling rules to apply to all samples before ingestion.</p>
+<p>metricRelabelings configures the relabeling rules to apply to all samples before ingestion.</p>
 <p>The Operator adds the scrape class metric relabelings defined here.
 Then the Operator adds the target-specific metric relabelings defined in ServiceMonitors, PodMonitors, Probes and ScrapeConfigs.
 Then the Operator adds namespace enforcement relabeling rule, specified in &lsquo;.spec.enforcedNamespaceLabel&rsquo;.</p>